mr-zwets/Composite-Arithmetic-Opcodes/README.md

 | --- | --- | --- | --- | --- | --- |
 |OP_MULDIV|141|0x8d|a b c|out|*a* is first multiplied by *b* then divided by *c* and the quotient of the division is returned.
 The intermediate product CAN be in the INT128 range, while the quotient MUST be in the INT64 range.
 Sign is preserved and *c* MUST be a non-zero value.|
 |OP_MULMOD|142|0x8e|a b c|out|*a* is first multiplied by *b* then divided by *c* and the modulus of the division is returned.
 The intermediate product CAN be in the INT128 range, while the modulus MUST be in the INT64 range.
 Sign is preserved and *c* MUST be a non-zero value.|

+## Rationale

+This section documents design decisions made in this specification.

+### Complete set of composite operations for overflows

+Only the composite aritmatic opcodes `op_muldiv` and `op_mulmod` are proposed as those are immediately useful.
+Other composite arithmetic functionality (`adddiv`, `addmod`, `subdiv` and `subdiv`) is very useful in simplifying uint126 math and in enabling easy overflow checks.
+However the number of cases where addition or subtraction overflows are much smaller than for multiplication, and it is possible to workaround the overflow without losing precision.

+Alternatives include reserving 6 codepoints or starting with a shared codepoint right away for all composite operations.

 ## Evaluation of Alternatives